-The red lines indicate the land road system.
-The Blue lines indicate the marine highway.
+The red and black lines indicate the main land road system.
+The blue lines indicate the marine highway.
 (Boats only, people)

 When most people around the world mention the slope, they are talking about skiing.
 Here in Alaska, “The Slope” is a massive area that provides resources for our entire state and our economy, and beyond.

 The massive oil fields on the North Slope Borough of Alaska employ thousands of workers from inside and outside the state of Alaska.
 Many fly in to work while others drive up the Haul Road/Dalton Highway.

 It’s beautiful while it lasts, but once in full bloom, it is a visual reminder that summer is in full swing and will soon be coming to an end.
 The race to get whatever you need to be done before winter sets in has now begun.